qzi/agilelog.org/content/post/Agile/retrospective-using-orid.md

 SOCRATES The wise old programmer

+*Setting*:

-Setting: END OF THE TEAM’S RETROSPECTIVE MEETING
+END OF THE TEAM’S RETROSPECTIVE MEETING

 ​